tmichoel/causal-inference-short-course/README.md

 > [!IMPORTANT]
 > If you don't have a Github account yet, you need to [sign up](https://github.com/signup) for one.
 Note that Github offers [extra benefits to registered students](https://github.com/edu/students).

+### Fork the repository

+[Fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo) the repository.
+Make sure to [sync your fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/syncing-a-fork) regularly to make sure it remains up-to-date!

+> [!TIP]
+> Before you do anything else, it is recommended to **make a copy of the notebook files**.
+Keep the original ones untouched and only work in your copies.
+This will avoid conflicts between your and my changes when you [sync your fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/syncing-a-fork).

 ### Using Github Codespaces

 #### **Create you Codespace**